Mathnerd314/stroscot/docs/BuildSystem.rst

 Build system
 ############

-Stroscot's build system is called "Cot".
-Although build systems are often an afterthought in programming language design, they interface with the compiler in several areas, so it is better to integrate the build system into the compiler as a library.
-That way intermediate results such as checked/optimized functions can be stored efficiently and rebuilt only when needed.
-What is usually called "separate compilation" is actually incremental compilation.
-Compilation's goal is to produce a single executable / DLL, so these "separate" files are still part of the same assembly.
-Object files are simply one way of storing intermediate results so that compilation work done on the files can be shared; but it does not handle some patterns, e.g. recursive references.
-Also, the compiler's include-following mechanism can be tightly integrated with the build system, so that generated files can be created before they are used.
-Finally the compiler's source code will need a build system to manage the complexity of the build.
+Stroscot's build system is called "Cot" - it is integrated with the compiler.
+That way intermediate results such as checked/optimized functions can be stored efficiently and rebuilt only when needed, package dependencies and generated files can be discovered and created while building, and autoconf results can be reused so it only has to be run once per system.
+A powerful build system is the only way to handle complex builds.

 Overview
 ========